Carmen Kass: Film

 While living in New York, she attended the Lee Strasberg Institute.
 In 2004, Kass played the female lead in the Estonian murder-mystery film Täna öösel me ei maga ("We Won't Sleep Tonight"; titled "Set Point" in the international release).
 She also had a cameo appearance in the film Zoolander, where she played herself opening the Derelicte fashion show.

 Politics

 In February 2004, she joined Estonia's ruling Res Publica Party.
 Kass ran for the European Parliament after her homeland joined the European Union in May 2004.
-She won 2,315 votes from the Estonian electorate, but was not elected to the European Parliament.
+She received 2,315 votes and was not elected.

 Chess

 Kass is a keen chess player.
 She was elected president of the Estonian Chess Federation for 8 consecutive years and currently serves as a councillor.
 She ran a campaign for Tallinn to host the 2008 Chess Olympics; however, Dresden, Germany was chosen instead.

 Business

-She is part owner of her mother agency, Baltic Models.
-In Estonia, Kass owns some private companies, including two real estate companies.
+She was a part owner of her mother agency, Baltic Models.